 Seed Savers Exchange offers an alternative model to big agriculture through our work, encouraging participatory preservation among our members, and by signing the safe seed pledge.
 Seed Savers Exchange knows that the future of our planet depends on a genetically diverse food supply and carries out our important work by:

-- Maintaining thousands of varieties of different plant types—from amaranth to watermelon—in one of the largest seed banks of its kind in North America.
+- Maintaining thousands of varieties of different plant types—from amaranth to zucchini—in one of the largest seed banks of its kind in North America.

 - Regenerating seed in isolation gardens and storing them in ideal conditions.